Umm al-Qura Mosque

-The Umm al-Qura Mosque ("Mother of All Cities") is a mosque located in Baghdad, Iraq.
-It was the city's largest place of worship for Sunni Muslims, but it has also become the location of a Shia hawza and a place of refuge for many fleeing the terrorists' depredations in the Anbar Province.
-Originally called the Umm al-Ma'arik ("Mother of All Battles") mosque, it was designed to commemorate Saddam Hussein's self-proclaimed victory in the 1991 Gulf War and was intended to serve as a personal tribute to Saddam himself.
+The Umm al-Qura Mosque (جامع أم القرى), also known as the Umm al-Ma'arik Mosque (lit.
+'Mother of All Battles'), is a Sunni mosque located in Baghdad, in the Baghdad Governorate of Iraq.
+It was the city's largest place of worship for Sunnis, but it has also become the location of a Shi'a hawza and a place of refuge for many fleeing the terrorists' depredations in the Anbar Province.
+It was designed to commemorate former Iraqi President Saddam Hussein's self-proclaimed victory in the Gulf War (1990–1991) and was intended to serve as a personal tribute to Saddam himself.
 It is located in the Sunni-populated al-Adel area of western Baghdad.
-Costing 7.5 million to build, the mosque's cornerstone was laid on Saddam's 61st birthday on 28 April 1998.
-It was formally completed on 28 April 2001 in time for the ten-year anniversary of the Gulf War.

-Although never confirmed by his regime or himself during his lifetime, there has been speculation that it was intended to have been Saddam's final resting place.
+Although never confirmed by the regime or himself during his lifetime, there was speculation that it was intended to have been Saddam's final resting place.